telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 ## Orion Errors due to Database

-If you are getting entities using a large offset value and get this error (NGSIv1):
+If you are retreiving entities using a large offset value and get this error (NGSIv1):

 ```
 GET  /v1/contextEntities?offset=54882